TandemCreativeDev/fac-ws_extensions_website-blocker/README.md

 pnpm install
 ```

-The following step can be used in your project aswell to test changes you make in the code dynamically:

 ### **3. Run in Development Mode**

+The following step can be used in your project to test changes you make in the code dynamically:

 You can run the extension in **development mode** to test it live: